-- The Normans called this plant “dent de lion”—tooth of the lion—for its jagged leaves.
+The Normans called this plant dent de lion—tooth of the lion—for its jagged leaves.
 Anglo-Saxons corrupted this name into dandylion.

-- The Vikings brought dandelion seed with them to Iceland and Greenland where the plant still thrives today.
+The Vikings brought dandelion seed with them to Iceland and Greenland where the plant still thrives today.

-- The Chinese call it “nail in the earth” for its long taproot which draws nutrients and moisture from deep in the ground.
+The Chinese call it “nail in the earth” for its long taproot which draws nutrients and moisture from deep in the ground.

-- In medieval times, dandelions gathered on St. John’s Eve—June 24—were believed to repel witches.
+In medieval times, dandelions gathered on St. John’s Eve—June 24—were believed to repel witches.
 The milky sap, given the name “devil’s milkpail”, was used to cure warts and pimples.

 Dandelion Health Benefits

-- Dandelions are more nutritious than spinach, have 25 times the vitamin A of tomato juice, and are a good source of calcium, potassium, magnesium, iron, lecithin, and vitamins C, B, and E.
+Young dandelions leaves are completely edible and more nutritious than spinach!
+They have 25 times the vitamin A of tomato juice, and are a good source of calcium, potassium, magnesium, iron, lecithin, and vitamins C, B, and E.

 The dandelion was a standard medicinal plant used by herbalists for generations.
 Their Latin name—Taraxacum officinale—means a remedy for disorders.
-The leaves are a powerful diuretic but since they do not flush potassium from the body they are actually safer than pharmaceutical diuretics.
+The leaves are a powerful diuretic, but since they do not flush potassium from the body, they are actually safer than pharmaceutical diuretics.
 The roots are slightly laxative and a tea made from ground fresh or dried roots is reported to improve digestion.

-- Similar to their cousin chicory, the roots can be roasted until they are dark brown inside and out, ground into a powder, and used as a coffee substitute.
+Similar to their cousin chicory, the roots can be roasted until they are dark brown inside and out, ground into a powder, and used as a coffee substitute.

-When life gives us lemons we are told to make lemonade but what should we do with too many dandelions?
+When life gives us lemons we are told to make lemonade, but what should we do with too many dandelions?
 Make dandelion wine, of course, or dandelion jelly!
 Both will be sweet reminders of spring to enjoy next winter.

 Since dandelions are closely related to those bitter epicurean greens endive, chicory, escarole, and radicchio, you could harvest the free, rampant growing dandelion greens and put them to good use.

-- The young leaves are tasty in salad if you pick them before the flowers appear to avoid too much bitterness.
+The young leaves are tasty in salad if you pick them before the flowers appear to avoid too much bitterness.

-- The plants can even be blanched like endive by covering them with a large flower pot or a basket to exclude sunlight.
+The plants can even be blanched like endive by covering them with a large flower pot or a basket to exclude sunlight.

-- Older leaves can be boiled, with a bit of salt pork or bacon, like collards, stir-fried with garlic and onions, or cut up and added to risotto or pasta.
+Older leaves can be boiled, with a bit of salt pork or bacon, like collards, stir-fried with garlic and onions, or cut up and added to risotto or pasta.
 See Kentucky Dandelion Greens recipe.

-During the first year of growth the plant produces only leaves while growing a large sustaining root.
+During the first year of growth, the plant produces only leaves while growing a large sustaining root.
 It will blossom the next year producing many flowers in rapid succession.

 You can curse dandelions all you want but, what is now considered a noxious weed, fed and healed us for thousands of years.
 Every part of this plant is edible!